Mgor3944/InnerStepsWebApp/data/DATA_STRUCTURE.md

 # InnerSteps Data Structure and Management

-This document outlines how data is stored and managed in the InnerSteps application.
+This document outlines how data is stored and managed in the InnerSteps web app.

 ## Core Data Storage